panique/huge/README.md

 The **PHP Login Framework** is build using code from JReam's framework (I took the base code from "Part 3" and improved with code from "Part 9", "Part 10" and "Part 11", so the code itself is still basic and not too advanced).
-If you like, have a look on the how-to-build-a-framework-tutorials on his site, they are excellent and very sympathic.
+If you like, have a look on the how-to-build-a-framework-tutorials on his site, they are excellent and very friendly.

 *Screenshot (desktop) from the 4-full-mvc-framework:*